Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Liv Tyler

-The second excerpt represents the present or the deciding factor of the moment, and is drawn from Timaeus by Plato:
+The fourth excerpt represents the element of Earth.
+It speaks of physical influences and the impact of the unseen on the visible world, and is drawn from Philebus by Plato: